Criminal Assault—What You Need to Know

 A general definition for criminal assault is an act that threatens someone with physical harm.
-The word “threatens” is important because it highlights that physical harm does not need to result for it to be considered criminal assault.
+The word “threatens” is important because it highlights that physical harm doesn’t need to happen for it to be considered criminal assault.

-Now, criminal assault specifics can vary a bit from state to state, so a local criminal defense attorney will be helpful if you are facing criminal assault charges in your state.
-It is also important to know that pending on the action, your assault could be considered a misdemeanor or a felony crime.
+Now, criminal assault specifics can vary a bit from state to state, so a local criminal defense attorney will be helpful if you’re facing criminal assault charges in your state.
+It’s also important to know that pending the action, your assault could be considered a misdemeanor or a felony crime.

 Assault Broken Down

 Again, assault does not require that physical harm be done.
 If you intentionally threaten harm on someone you could be charged with assault.

 For example, waving your fist at someone without making contact could be criminal assault even if you don’t strike them.
 But if you tell someone you plan on causing harm to them at a later time, that does not constitute assault.